Arafaatansari/ErzaScarlet/README.md

 </br>

 We created this bot by inspired from [SaitamRobot](https://github.com/AnimeKaizoku).
 Which was originally forked of Marie bot which was developed by [PaulSonOfLArs](https://t.me/PaulSonofLars).
 You can't say we directly copied everything from [SaitamRobot](https://github.com/AnimeKaizoku).
 This repo have too many bugs we fixed and re write whole code and add other hundreds modules too make bot enjoyable for you.
-We hope you show us our support.
+We hope you show us your support.
 Give this repo <b>5 Star & Fork & Deploy</b>.
 If you have any query regarding this bot contact us on our support group we are available thier to help you
 <br>
 </br>